 Ellery Creek Big Hole, Serpentine Gorge, the Ochre Pits

-The following gorges are also worth a visit: Ellery Creek Big Hole, Serpentine Gorge, the Ochre Pits, but we didn’t get to them.
+The following gorges are also worth a visit if you have more time in the West MacDonnell Ranges: Ellery Creek Big Hole, Serpentine Gorge, the Ochre Pits.

-When traveling with children we always choose to see more at fewer places rather than to see everything.
-But if you are traveling without kids or are visiting in the colder season, you can probably visit a couple of more gorges in one day.
+When traveling with children we always choose to see more at fewer places rather than try to see everything.
+But if you are traveling without kids or are visiting West MacDonnell Ranges in a colder season, you can definitely visit a couple of more gorges in one day.
 You might not have much time left to do all the hiking and swimming, but it’s definitely possible.

 Palm Valley at Finke Gorge National Park

-Palm Valley is another beautiful place and definitely worth a visit if you are in the area.
+Palm Valley is another beautiful place and definitely worth a visit if you are in West MacDonnell NP.
 Please note that while all the previously mentioned places can easily be reached by a regular car, you definitely need a 4×4 vehicle and a good map of the area if you plan to drive to the Palm Valley.

-It’s located a bit out of the way, between Glen Helen and the Kings Canyon.
+Palm Valley is located quite a bit off the main road, between Glen Helen and the Kings Canyon.
 If you want to visit Palm Valley on your way from Glen Helen to Kings Canyon, you should count the whole (very long) day for it.